Educating girls in North Belfast since 1930

 The College Chapel of the Holy Rosary was completed in 1966 and continues to provide pupils with a sacred place to pray.
 It is an ideal background for liturgical events throughout the year.

-In spite of the improvements and the hard work of all principals and staff, to meet the challenges of the new century and the needs of the pupils, a modern, purpose-built building was required.
-This necessitated the demolition of St Oran’s, St Catherine’s and finally St Colmcille’s around the turn of the century.
-St Joseph’s, a listed building, remains on the site.
-On the 22nd June 1998, the Dominican Sisters left the Convent (Walton) and moved to their current home, Iona House, on Fortwilliam Park, marking the end of an era.
-Walton, however, continues to remain a valuable link between the past and the present.
+While many improvements had been made over the years, it was apparent that in order to meet the challenges of the new century and the needs of the pupils, a modern, purpose-built school was required.
+On the 22nd June 1998, the Dominican Sisters left the original convent building (Walton) and moved to their current home, Iona House, on Fortwilliam Park, marking the end of an era.
+The Walton building has been incorporated into the new school and remains an important link between the past and the present.

-Friday the 6th October 2006, when the new grammar school was officially opened by Bishop Walsh, marked the culmination of decades of dedicated work and foresight of successive principals.
-In his address to Sister Rosaire, guests, staff and pupils, Bishop Walsh noted the special contribution made by the Dominican Sisters to Catholic education in north Belfast.
-Photographic evidence confirms that this was a day of great celebration, with every pupil and staff member present.
+The news that the Dominican community had long awaited, came on 9th February 2000 when the Minister for Education granted £13.1 million funding for the new college building programme.
+On Friday 6th October 2006, the new grammar school was officially opened by Bishop Walsh, marking the culmination of decades of dedicated work and vision.
+In his address, Bishop Walsh noted the special contribution made by the Dominican Sisters to Catholic education in north Belfast.
 Press coverage of the opening of Dominican College in 1930, described it as “A Beautifully Situated Establishment with a High Purpose” - the same statement can be applied to the Dominican College of the 21st century.

-The educational aim of Dominican College continues to be “the pursuit of Truth in all its forms, intellectual, spiritual and moral”.
+“the pursuit of Truth in all its forms, intellectual, spiritual and moral”